vPeteWalker/EraComboBootcamp/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

    .. note::

-      Pay close attention to the other features you may have, or will enable in Prism Central in addition to .
-Please refer to `Prism Central: Resource Requirements for various services enablement on Prism Central <https://portal.nutanix.com/page/documents/kbs/details?targetId=kA00e000000brBgCAI>`_ for resource requirements.
+      Pay close attention to the other features you may have, or will enable in Prism Central in addition to what is outlined in this workshop.
+Please refer to `Prism Central: Resource Requirements for various services enablement on Prism Central <https://portal.nutanix.com/page/documents/kbs/details?targetId=kA00e000000brBgCAI>`_ for considerations regarding resources.

 #.
 Select the IP address of you MSSQL server VM within the *Microsoft SQL Server Host*.
 Fill in the rest of the fields with the information listed below.
 The *Microsoft SQL Server Port* field should be auto-filled with 1433 (standard SQL port).
 Click on **Test Connection**, and once that is successful, click **Save**.